jadounrahul/kartsnms/doc/Extensions/Syslog.md

 ### Local Logstash

-If you prefer logstash, and it is installed on the same server as LibreNMS, here are some hints on how to get it working.
+If you prefer logstash, and it is installed on the same server as KartsNMS, here are some hints on how to get it working.

 First, install the output-exec plugin for logstash: